lzapffe/ds_labs/lab-05.md

 ### Exercise 12

-Based on these analyses, it seems like whether Mitch Hedberg’s joke is accurate depends on what state you are in.
+Based on these analyses, it seems like whether Mitch Hedberg’s joke is accurate or not depends on what state you are in.
 For some states, like Alaska and Texas, it seems pretty accurate, but for others, like North Carolina, it seems to not be very accurate.